 Ah Malta.
+Lovely lovely Malta.
 They love the Eurovision in Malta, and they love us.
 Every year without fail they give us 10 or 12 points, even when we enter rubbish like this.